camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Project outline

-There are multiple parts to a connector that enable it to be reused, as a reusable building block, for modeling and for the runtime behavior.
+There are multiple parts of a Connector that enables it for reuse, as a reusable building block, for modeling, and for the runtime behavior.
-The following parts make up a connector:
+The following parts make up a Connector:

 ```
 my-connector